Hobbiton Movie Set: Visitor centre

 Guided tours of the 5.5 ha movie set site commenced in 2002 and continue to be provided daily.
-The two-hour excursion is very popular, and advance bookings are recommended.

 Highlights of the tour include Bagshot Row, the Party Tree, and Bilbo's Bag End home.
-There are now 44 hobbit holes on view although it is only possible to enter a few of them, some of which have small, unfinished, earth-walled interiors and some are fully furnished hobbit hole interiors opened as of the 1st of December 2024.
+There are now 44 hobbit holes on view although it is only possible to enter a few of them.
+Some have small, unfinished, earth-walled interiors, though two fully furnished hobbit hole interiors have opened in December 2023.
 (The interior of Bag End was shot in a studio in Wellington).
 The hobbit holes on site have been designed and built to one of three different scales.
 In addition to the smallest ones built to the correct size (hobbits are smaller than humans), some are built to a larger scale to make the hobbit actors appear smaller, and some have been constructed in a "dwarf" scale for scenes containing dwarves.
 Apart from a few exceptions, the colour of the front door indicates the scale, for example hobbit holes with a blue door are built to the correct scale for humans.

-Refreshments are available at "The Shires Rest Cafe" prior to or after tours.
-Breakfast and "Second Breakfast" is served.
-In 2012 the "Green Dragon" inn (a replica of the Green Dragon that featured in The Lord of the Rings and Hobbit trilogies) was opened on the set.
-There is now also a store selling merchandise and souvenirs adjacent to the cafe and evening events commenced in 2014.
+In 2012 the "Green Dragon" Inn (featured in The Lord of the Rings and Hobbit trilogies) was opened on the set as a fully functioning inn, serving beverages to visitors and hosting private banquets.
+Refreshments are also available at "The Shires Rest Cafe" prior to or after tours, where Breakfast and "Second Breakfast" is served.
+There is also a store selling merchandise and souvenirs adjacent to the cafe and evening events commenced in 2014.
 The tours have generally received good reviews.
 In 2013 the set welcomed its 500,000th guest.

+In December 2023, two Hobbit holes were opened to the public for the first time, a project which took nine months to complete.
+The two holes are located on the Bagshot Row next to Sam Gamgee's home and feature fully realized themed interiors designed by Alan Lee and John Howe.

+In September 2026, three stone Trolls - Tom, Bert, and William - were added to the experience, located in a bush between the Bagshot Row and the Green Dragon Inn.
+Based on their appearance in The Hobbit: An Unexpected Journey, the Trolls are proportionate to the "Hobbit" size of the visitors, the tallest of them standing 5.7 meters tall.
+The Trolls sit on a concrete foundation and have been aged up and covered in vegetation to achieve the appearance of being exposed to the elements for 77 years between An Unexpected Journey and The Fellowship of the Ring.

 Tourism has had a large effect on the nearest town, Matamata, where the tour buses depart from.
 The influx of tourists has turned the town into a major tourist attraction, with many cafes and bars opening up to accommodate tourists.
 This has provided employment for the local townspeople.

-In December 2023 new holes were opened to the public, which took nine months to complete.

 Peter Jackson said of the set, "It felt as if you could open the circular green door of Bag End and find Bilbo Baggins inside".